m-lab/epoxy-images/manual/README.md

 * Register node with ePoxy server.
 * Download Mellanox ROM update ISO from GCS.
 * Turn off IP-blocking on the iDRAC.
+* Build the epoxy-racadm image.
+* Run the epoxy-racadm image to set node to boot from NIC.
-* Build and run the racadm container locally.
+* Run the epoxy-racadm container to update Mellanox ROM.
 * Start a virtual console to the node.
-* Run Mellanox ROM update from virtual console
+* Run Mellanox ROM update from virtual console.
-* Exit Docker container and start a new one.
-* Update Boot Sequence and reboot machine.
+* Reboot the machine.

 ## Register Machine with ePoxy Server